WDI-SEA/react-development-course-materials/06-Applied Practice/README.md

 Notes:
 - Lesson 5 is a brief slideshow that introduces students to the code-along activity.
 - Lesson 6 is the code-along script for the instructor (not student-facing).
 - Lesson 6 is a code-along that requires approximately six hours to complete, so plan accordingly.
-For 10-week deliveries, the activity will take up three full classes.
+For 10-week deliveries, the activity will take up three full class sessions.